 The station closed in 1995, and was subsequently purchased by AES in 1998.
 The station underwent a £120 million refurbishment which was completed by 2001.
 The refurbishment increased the generating power to 393 MW and new environmental equipment was installed to bring it up to date with legislative requirements.

 One of the three 131 MW generators was mothballed in 2013, and a year later the entire power station was closed.
 The station was subsequently sold with plans to convert the boilers to fire Biomass.
 Uskmouth B re-opened briefly, still burning coal until an explosion caused extensive damage to the station’s switch house in April 2017.
-The station is now undergoing conversion into a waste-to-energy plant, which will allow it to fire non-recyclable waste which would otherwise go to landfill.
+The station did not re-open following the explosion and is now being decommissioned.

 Buildings and Plant Detail